Carpal Tunnel Release

 You won’t be able to drive for up to two weeks and will need two weeks off work to allow your hand to heal, longer if you have a manual job.
 For the first week your hand will be bandaged and completely out of action but you are encouraged to move your fingers to prevent stiffness.
 After two weeks you will be able to use your hand but should avoid anything too strenuous.
 It may be around 12 weeks before your full grip strength returns.

 You can use your private medical insurance or pay for your Carpal Tunnel Release treatment.
 We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
-If you are using your health insurance please do contact your insurer first for approval and let them know you’d like to be treated at One Hatfield Hospital.
+If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at One Hatfield Hospital.

 Why One Hatfield